Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 * CSS
     * Custom CSS was written for some ares and used to escpae some bootstrap look.
 * HTML
-    * HTML was used as the base programminglanguage for the templates.
+    * HTML was used as the base programming language for the templates.
 * GitHub
-    * GitHub was used to store the files for this project
+    * GitHub was used to store the files for this project.
 * Gitpod
     * Gitpod was used to develop the website.

 ## Resources Used
----

 * The Code Institute reference material was used as a general reference for things i had previously done during the course.
 * All Other resources used are acknowleged where appropriate.

 ## Deployment
----

 The steps to deploy are as follows..
 First of all set DEBUG to FALSE..

-* Then g o to Heroku and at the top click on the "new" button to create a new app.
+* Then go to Heroku and at the top click on the "new" button to create a new app.
 * Enter a unique name and choose Europe as region and click create app.
 * Go to settings and select "Config vars".
 * Add a new "Config vars":